EgoMoose/Articles/Vectors/Cross product.md

 # The cross product

 The cross product, sometimes called the vector product, is an operation preformed on two three-dimensional vectors which returns a third vector that is perpendicular to the other two.
-Mathematically the cross product is written as two vectors seperated by an `x`.
+Mathematically the cross product is written as two vectors separated by an `x`.

 ![img1](imgs/cross/img1.png)